Student governments in the United States: Structures

 Many student governments are structured similarly to the federal government of the United States, consisting of distinct executive, legislative, and judicial branches.
-These structures often include elements which are not found in the federal government (e.g. legislative veto, programming branches, initiative, recall, referendum).
+These structures often include elements which are not found in the federal government (e.g. legislative veto, programming branches which may or may not be independent from the executive branch, initiative, recall, referendum).
 Just like the federal government, these governments have the trappings of a presidential system, with a separation of powers between branches and a presidential veto.
 This is by far the most common type of structure, and is found in model student government constitutions and by-laws.
 Most executive branch officers are elected institution-wide, while some community and technical colleges, because of poor turnout, have resorted to choosing leaders from campus clubs and organizations.

 The vast majority of student governments operate under a two branch system, with an executive and legislative branch.
 The judicial branch is far less common, but frequently exists at public colleges and universities.